-Your oven temperature is controlled using the latest technology in oven control systems.
+Your oven temperature is controlled using the latest technology oven control systems.
 It is recommended that you operate your new oven for a number of weeks to become familiar with its performance.
+If you think an adjustment is necessary, see the Adjust the Oven Thermostat section.
+It gives easy Do It Yourself instructions on how to adjust the thermostat.